blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Play Chess.md

 	- The space between king and rook has to be empty
 	- The king or rook should not have moved
 	- No square in between should be a check for the king
-	- The king should not be at check when castline
+	- The king should not be at check when castling
 - En Passant
 	- The pawn can attack another pawn which made two moves at first, as though it has only made one move
 	- This is only applicable immediately after the pawn has moved two steps

 # Related Games
-- Chaturanga
+- Chathuranga
 	- The Ferz replaces Queen (can move one step diagonally)
 	- The Elephant replaces Bishop (can move two squares diagonally, with jumps)
 	- The Chariot replaces Rook